Underwater welding is a hard job.

-Of course, as expected, underwater welding is incredibly dangerous.
+Of course, as expected, underwater welding is an incredibly dangerous field of work.
 Though many water flow hazards impede diving operations, some of the largest dangers to underwater welders may be surprising.

-Proper preparations and practices need to be considered before the operation is to be executed safely.
+Proper preparations and practices need to be considered before a project is to be executed safely.
+Experience, technical skills, and physical strength are additional requirements you need in order to dive.
 If the safety procedures are not stringently enforced, fatal accidents are likely to occur.

-“If a diver is using a scuba tank, has no support staff or communications equipment and is not tethered to the surface—the opposite of the typical scenario involving certified commercial divers—he could run out of air while trapped, or hypothermia could set in.”
+"If a diver is using a scuba tank, has no support staff or communications equipment and is not tethered to the surface—the opposite of the typical scenario involving certified commercial divers—commercial diver could run out of air while trapped, or hypothermia could set in."